-All education majors who are required to take Learning Support must also complete MSCC 1300 First-Year Experience, and the degree program will require 66 credit hours.
+\All education majors who are required to take Learning Support must also complete MSCC 1300 - First-Year Experience, increasing the hours in the degree program to 66.

 The following is a recommended fall-start schedule.
 Learning Support, pre-requisites, and other academic factors may impact this schedule.
 See your advisor to create a degree plan.